zhangjessey/rxweb/README.md

   may have it [4]
 - RxJava 1.0 has no support for Java 8 streams, but RxJava 2.0 will have it [5]
 - RxJava is not natively compliant with ReactiveStreams, we need to use an extension [6]
+- Client require a small footprint and may be used in non Spring context.
+So should we make the dependency on Spring Core Mandatory ?
+We just use a small subset so maybe we could build a smaller version with just the classes we use as described in this SPR-10258 comment [7].

 - [1] https://github.com/netty/netty/pull/2547